crackalamoo/bardgpt/README.md

 |---|---|---|---|---|---|---|---|---|
 |OH|OH|EE|None|None|R|2|2|0|

-The &ldquo;match&rdquo; signifies how closely the current word rhymes with the end of a given line. `1` if the vowels match, `2` if both the vowel and consonant match, `0` otherwise.
-Note that all of these properties are converted into numbers, and that a simplified representation is used: T/D are considered the same consonant for example, as are the schwa /ə/ and the /ʌ/ in bun.
+The &ldquo;match&rdquo; signifies how closely the current word rhymes with the end of a given line. `1` if the vowels match, `2` if both the vowels and final consonants match, `0` otherwise.
+Note that all of these properties are converted into numbers, and that a simplified representation is used: T/D are considered the same consonant for example, while the schwa /ə/ and the /ʌ/ in bun are combined into one vowel.

 Using the same example, the meter encoding is as follows:
 |Line 2 syllables|Line 3 syllables|Current line syllables|
 |---|---|---|
 |8|8|7|

-The current line syllables is only 7 because when the model should predict the word `snow`, it will have access only to what comes before that word in the line.
+The current line syllables are only 7 because when the model should predict the word `snow`, it will have access only to what comes before that word in the line.
 Since `METER_STACK_SIZE` is set to `3` and `RHYME_STACK_SIZE` is set to `4`, the rhyme encoding considers four lines at a time while the meter encoding considers only three.
 ## Data Sources
 * Emily Dickinson ([Plain Text](https://www.gutenberg.org/cache/epub/12242/pg12242.txt))
 * Robert Frost ([Plain Text](https://www.gutenberg.org/files/59824/59824-0.txt))